FRRouting/frr/doc/developer/northbound/operational-data-rpcs-and-notifications.rst

 simple as calling the above function and provide the appropriate interface name.
 The notification will be processed by all northbound plugins that subscribed a callback to the ``nb_notification_send`` hook.
-The ConfD and Sysrepo plugins, for instance, use this hook to relay the notifications to the *confd*/*sysrepod* daemons, which can generate NETCONF notifications to subscribed clients.
+The Sysrepo plugin, for instance, uses this hook to relay the notifications to the *sysrepod* daemon, which can generate NETCONF notifications to subscribed clients.
 When no northbound plugin is loaded, ``nb_notification_send()`` doesn’t do anything and the notifications are ignored.